 Identify the right monitoring solution

-Of also a monitoring solution for your classic and medical IT systems must with all standard requirements like:
+A monitoring solution for your classic and medical IT systems should fulfill all standard requirements like:

 Feature set, usability, price performance ratio, licensing, implementation efforts, technical support.